abinit/abinit/doc/tutorial/compilation.md

 Also in this case, you are supposed to configure the package with the *--prefix* option, run the tests to validate the build and finally execute `make install`.
-The required commands are given below:
+The required commands are reported below:

 ```sh
 # Get the tarball.